akkana/billtracker/FlaskNotes.md

 pip3 install python-wtf
 pip3 install Flask-WTF

-Then inserted the relevant path into the .wsgi file apache will use: sys.path.insert(0, '/path/to/python3-venv/lib/python3.5/site-packages/')
+Then you need a .wsgi file apache will run.
+Look at billtracker.wsgi in this directory for an example.
+You'll need to define the path to where your billtracker code lives, the path to any venv you're using for python packages, and a few other variables like your secret key.

 # Templates